cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 Democracy is not a substitute and not necessarily an improvement.
 Often it may make it *easier* for individual entities to wield large amounts of influence.

+(also: no good constitutionalism, restrictions on future upgrades)

+Company could build a blockchain but it could be operated in a decentralised fashion.

 ### Proximate & distal causes

 #### Path-dependent memetics

 Ethereum DAO fork inspired governance.

+Western misattribution of democracy, not liberalism, as the cause of societal success (may be a contributing factor).

 #### Decentralisation theatre